kammitama5/kammitama5.github.io/_posts/2021-10-3-Sunday-October-3rd.md

 in our spare time we dreamt it, had a secret love affair with it.
 Maybe we didn't think we could do Maths, but we could hmm..learn Haskell?
 - Maybe doing a little data analysis could scratch that probability itch?
 - My dad and I had a discussion about "filters" as he called it, when he was growing up, and how those changed over time.
-You see, he grew up in a fairly oil-rich area of my country, and his father was one of the first non-white families to live in that area.
+You see, he grew up in a fairly oil-rich area of my country, and his father was head of one of the first non-white families to live in that area.
 Over time, he grew to see spaces that he could not take his own friends become places that were for everyone.
 - And it's true; my dad mentioned that when he was growing up, banking in my home country was a job, but at the managerial level, roles were reserved for the children of certain families, often the children of expats.
 Today, that is not the case; many of those structures have dissipated (although some still exist).